 The bag itself is made out of 300D polyester, and the black option has a triple coated weather-resistant front panel.
 The shoulder straps are made with breathable mesh, and the back panels are padded too.

 The main compartment has plenty of storage space, and it expands 35% to fit all of the clothes you may need.
-You can also maintain a slimmer profile if you are just using it for layovers and day trips.

 - Fits up to a 17-inch laptop

 - Zippable laptop compartment makes security checks a breeze

 - Might be too small for some

 - No strap to attach to suitcase handle

 #4 Kroser Laptop Backpack